EC528-Fall-2025/Viz-TrinoFed/README.md

 - Specifically the help page, query history page, source nodes, and fragment operator tabs.
 - Conduct end-to-end testing with complex federated queries to ensure accuracy and performance.
 - Conduct unit testing to test specific backend endpoints and specific frontend functionality.
-- Controller, layer and parser tests on the backend, edge case tests on the frontend with Vitest to check rendering and query status conditions.
+- Controller, layer and parser tests on the backend.
+Edge case tests on the frontend with Vitest to check rendering and query status conditions.
+All on "tests" folder.
 - Integrate an AI query improvement helper to suggest optimized query rewrites when a user submits a query and its tree is displayed.

 ### Sprint 5: Plugin Packaging & Documentation (11/13-11/24)